What DSpace Offers

 • METS-based AIP format export

-• OAO-PMH for import harvesting and export
+• OAI-PMH for import harvesting and export